IRL2/nanover-protocol/README.md

 ## Running the examples

+### OpenMM IMD Simulations

+`nanover.openmm` provides a command line interface for running serialised OpenMM simulations.
+For example, from the `nanover-protocol` directory:

+    nanover-omm-server examples/openmm/openmm_files/17-ala.xml

+The example files and a Jupyter notebook are distributed in the directory `examples/openmm/` from the [git repository](https://github.com/IRL2/nanover-protocol/tree/main/examples/openmm).
+Further information about serialising an OpenMM simulation for Nanover can be found [here](https://irl2.github.io/nanover/python/nanover.openmm.serializer.html) in our documentation.

 ### ASE IMD Simulations

 `nanover.ase` provides a command line interface for running serialised OpenMM simulations.
 For example, from the `nanover-protocol` directory: